Comal County License Hearing Guide

 How to Prepare

-Proper preparation is crucial for a successful ALR hearing.
-Here's what you should do:
+Proper preparation is essential for a successful ALR hearing.
+Consider these steps:

-- Gather Evidence: Collect any evidence that might support your case.
-This could include:
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or photos.

 Possible Outcomes

-The ALR hearing can have one of three main outcomes:
+The ALR hearing can have several outcomes:

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license (discussed below).
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted license, allowing you to drive for essential purposes even during the suspension period.

 Getting Your License Back

-Reinstating your driver's license after a DUI suspension involves several steps:
+Reinstating your driver's license after a DUI-related suspension involves several steps.

 After Criminal Case Concludes

-Comal DMV Offices
+Comal County DMV Offices

 Special Programs

-Last updated: February 22, 2026
+Last updated: April 7, 2026